nyu-pl-sp19/class04/README.md

 The situation is more complex for languages where subroutines can *escape* the environment where they are created.
-A subroutine escapes the environment where it was created if it can somehow be called in a different environment where the variables that where in scope at the point of its definition are bound to different memory locations/values.
+A subroutine escapes the environment where it is created if it can somehow be called in a different environment where the variables that where in scope at the point of its definition are bound to different memory locations/values.
 This can happen if the language allows nested subroutines to be returned by the surrounding subroutine or passed to other subroutines.

-Consider the following Scala code:
+Consider the following Scala program:

 ```scala
 def outer(i: Int, f: () => Unit): Unit = {